Gabighz/Digital-Aristotle/README.md

 python manage.py runserver
 ```

-To generate new requirements and avoid issues with Python2 files in the <i>lib</i> directory
+If you choose to install new packages via `pip install` and generate a new requirements file, you can avoid issues with Python2 packages
-of your virtual environment:
+in the <i>lib</i> directory of your virtual environment with:

 ```
 pipreqs . --force --ignore lib